 Another common concern is to ensure good user experience and fairness in terms of directing users from one webpage to another, in heavy-traffic situations.

-One of the best website traffic management solutions is by implementing a virtual HTTP request queue.
+One of the best website traffic management solutions is by implementing a virtual HTTP request queue, thus making it one of the most used applications of queues.

 How does HTTP request queue work?